NathanJamis/WorkDayScheduler/README.md

 # Work Day Scheduler
-## This repo is for a simple work day planner.
+## This repo is for a simple work day planner. :calendar:
 ---
 ---
 As stated above, the [Work Day Scheduler](https://nathanjamis.github.io/WorkDayScheduler/) functions with the help of the [Moment.js](https://momentjs.com/) library.